-Avoid nonessential night driving, alcohol, and riding with persons under the influence of alcohol.
+Avoid nonessential night driving, alcohol, and riding with people under the influence of alcohol.

-Sit in the back seat, whenever possible, to minimize the risk of death if an accident should occur.
+Sit in the back seat, whenever possible, to reduce the risk of death if an accident should happen.

 Bring a car safety seat when traveling with young children.

 Use a safety helmet when riding a bicycle or motorcycle.

 In areas where rabies is endemic (constantly present), domestic dogs, cats, or other animals should not be petted.
 Wild animals, especially monkeys, rodents, and bats, should always be avoided.

 Bites and stings from insects can cause unpleasant reactions.
 Medical attention should be sought immediately for any bite or sting that causes redness, swelling, bruising, or persistent pain.
 Take extra precautions when camping or staying in rustic or primitive areas.
 Use insect repellents, protective clothing, and mosquito netting.

 Poisonous snakes are another hazard in certain parts of the world, although deaths from snake bites are rare.
 Never attempt to handle, harass, or kill a snake because bites often happen as a snake's defensive reaction.